jeremyBanks/ez/crates/ez/src/throws.md

 returned with [the `throw!` macro][crate::throw].

 By default, `#[throws]` will use [`eyre::Report`] for the error value.
-This is a generic dynamic error type that's useful for error reporting in application code.
+This is a dynamic error type that's useful for error reporting in application code.
 However, if you're writing library code you may want to use a more specific error type, and one may be specified as an argument to this macro, such as `#[ez::throws(std::num::ParseIntError)]`.

 The [`throw!`][crate::throw] macro will be automatically imported in the body of functions decorated with `#[throws]`.